Political views of Huey Long: Communism

 During his lifetime, Long's political philosophy, particularly his Share Our Wealth program, was strongly criticized by more conservative politicians.
 They feared that such a scheme was decidedly communist.
 The former Louisiana governor Ruffin G. Pleasant, for instance, decried Long as "the 'ultra Socialist' whose views outreached 'Marx, Lenin, and Trotsky.'"
-Similarly, in 1935, the New York American accused Long's Share the Wealth program of being "molded in the criminal brains of the leader of the Paris Commune and sanctified in the brains of an oriental fanatic, Nicolai Lenin."
+Similarly, in 1935, the New York American accused Long's Share the Wealth program of being "molded in the criminal brains of the leader of the Paris Commune and sanctified in the brains of an oriental fanatic, Nicolai Lenin (sic)."
 He was jokingly labelled the "Karl Marx of the Hillbillies".
 Deflecting such attacks, Long occasionally painted Roosevelt as a communist, once suggesting that Roosevelt "hold the Democratic convention and Communist convention together and save money."

 Despite claims from right-wing opponents, Long's program diverged significantly from Marxist communism.
 In particular, the Share Our Wealth program preserved the concepts of private property and the profit motive, while seeking to avoid any need for violent revolution.
 Indeed, Long himself said that his plan would strengthen the capitalist system by removing its greatest excesses, thereby removing any desire by the American people to do away with it.
-When asked whether his plan was communist, Long replied: "Communism?
+When asked whether his plan was communist, Huey P Long replied: "Communism?
 Hell no! ...
 This plan is the only defense this country's got against communism."
 Long also called his program "the only stop-gap to Communism!"
-When pressed by a leftist magazine who pointed out that the magnates Long railed against would be saved under his plan, he conceded "That would be one of the unfortunate effects of my program".
+When pressed by a leftist magazine who pointed out that the magnates Long railed against would be saved under his plan, he conceded, "That would be one of the unfortunate effects of my program".
 He concluded to the reporter: "I'd cut their nails and file their teeth and let them live."

-Although conservatives labeled Long as a communist, legitimate American communists sought to distance themselves from Long and his Share Our Wealth program.
-They believed his policies preserved the capitalist enterprise, which Long admitted to.
-The communists also believed that Long's Share our Wealth Societies diverted interest away from their own party.
+Although conservatives labeled Long a communist, legitimate American communists sought to distance themselves from Long and his Share Our Wealth program.
+They believed his policies preserved the capitalist enterprise, something that Long himself admitted.
+The communists also believed that Long's Share Our Wealth societies diverted interest away from their own party.
 Some of Long's fiercest critics were prominent American communists, such as Sender Garlin and Alexander Bittelman.
 They argued that Long's populist rhetoric and antics belied a decidedly anti-labor philosophy; Garlin, for instance, noted that while Long constructed thousands of miles of roads and numerous bridges, the state paid its workers only 30 cents an hour—10 cents less than what the National Recovery Administration called for during the Great Depression.